Liz Tells Frank Stuff She Forgot Happened In “Bridget Jones’s Diary”

 If I have a conclusion, it is this: I had thought that reading this book now, when I can intimately relate to the subjects it brings up, would make me love it more.
 But instead, it reminded me why I loved it as a teenager, when the prospect of adulthood seemed a very weird, surreal and scary thing.
 I saw Bridget Jones as proof that being older didn’t mean being perfect, that even if love and career and life proved to be difficult, the odds were pretty good that I’d manage to muddle through.
 Especially with some help from friends, vodka — and (sigh) Chaka Khan.

-Posted on February 21, 2012, in Books and tagged bridget jones's diary, helen fielding, pride and prejudice, renee zellweger, sekrit boyfriend, stuff liz forgot about.
+Posted on February 21, 2012, in Books, Some Spoilers and tagged bridget jones's diary, helen fielding, pride and prejudice, renee zellweger, sekrit boyfriend, stuff liz forgot about.
 Bookmark the permalink.
 4 Comments.